Indianapolis Lawyer Dedicated to Helping Accident Victims

 In addition to receiving the prestigious “AV-Preeminent” Martindale-Hubbell rating from his peers, Steve has also been recognized by “Best Lawyers in America” and is a member of the “Million Dollar Advocates Forum.”
 He does not simply accept whatever amount an insurance company offers to an accident victim.
 His willingness to see cases through to trial when necessary has sometimes resulted in jury verdicts as high as $5 million.

-Steve has three assistants who help him in asserting the rights of accident victims:
+Steve has two staff-members who help him in asserting the rights of accident victims:

 Kelli, Steve's daughter, graduated with top honors from Ivy Tech in Paralegal Studies.
 Kelli displays exceptional knowledge and skill of navigating personal injury claims, in both a pre-litigation and litigation setting.
 Kelli truly cares for each and every client served at Willsey Law.
 When she isn't at work, she enjoys spending time with her sweet daughter and fur-babies.